Building a Multidomestic Strategy with Examples

 Benefits of a multidomestic strategy

-Embracing a multidomestic strategy goes beyond making your business a global player.
-It also involves becoming a global symphony, whereby you harmonize different notes to produce a melodious success story.
+Being a multidomestic goes beyond being a global company.
+It means being a global symphony where you harmonise different notes to produce a beautiful success story.

-Here are the main advantages of implementing a multidomestic strategy:
+Here are the main benefits of a multidomestic strategy:

 Adapting to local markets